jo3kim/Capstone-Project/README.md

   * `end_station_name`
   * `member_casual`
 All other columns were deleted.
+Added `duration_min` column for the distance in minutes used.

 #### Nulls
 Nulls were found by using the `Filtering` tool.
 Multiple null cells found in columns: